Applying for a Digital Media Services Position

 In addition to position responsibilities, all Digital Media student workers are expected to:

-- Maintain a minimum of 12hrs/week on a permanent basis; with at least two shifts that meet requirements based on opening/closing, weekend, or WTC shifts, as well as at least one finals overnights shift;
+- Maintain a minimum of 10.0hrs/week on a permanent basis; with at least two shifts that meet requirements based on opening/closing, weekend, or WTC shifts;

 - Provide customer service and support regarding digital media and other technologies in line with the University (Maroon & Gold Standards of Excellence), Division, Area and Unit customer service standards;